-What does a SPFX Key do?
+What is a SPFX Key?

 The SPFX Key, also known as the Special Effects Key, plays a pivotal role within the Special Effects Department of film production.
 This individual is primarily responsible for overseeing the technical aspects and the execution of special effects on set.
 They collaborate closely with the Special Effects Supervisor to ensure that all effects are safely and effectively implemented, aligning with the creative vision of the film.